In 2015, John Halligan (TD) presented the Dying with Dignity Private Members Bill, 2015. This Bill never progressed due to a change of government.

 End of Life Ireland (EOLI) made a submission to the Justice Committee reviewing the Dying with Dignity Bill 2020.
 Throughout the submission we have emphasised our core values of choice and compassion.

-By choice, we mean people suffering from a terminal illness (only) who wish to end their lives have that choice.
+By choice, we mean people suffering from a terminal illness (only) as defined in the 2020 Dying with Dignity Bill who wish to end their lives have that choice.
 By compassion we mean it is a desirable goal to reduce suffering in our society.
 Compassion will ensure no-one will suffer a prolonged painful death against their wishes.

-The submission is based upon our research of the practice around Voluntary Assisted Dying (VAD, our preferred term) in countries such as Holland and Canada.
-Based on international research, we argue that there is no evidence that ‘vulnerable groups’, such as the very elderly, or those with intellectual or physical impairments are adversely affected by the availability of VAD.
+The submission is based upon our research of the practice around Voluntary Assisted Dying (VAD, our preferred term) in countries such as Holland, some Australian states and Canada.
+Based on international research, we argued that there is no evidence that ‘vulnerable groups’, such as the very elderly, or those with intellectual or physical impairments are adversely affected by the availability of VAD.
 No such legislation has ever been repealed, reflecting the high levels of acceptance in societies where it is available.
-We argue that international experience shows that safeguards work.
+We argued that international experience shows that safeguards work.

 “We believe that a person approaching the end of their life, should be provided with accessible, high-quality and evidence-based care to minimise suffering and support their wishes.
 Every citizen should be able to access their choice of medical care, including palliative care and Medical Assistance in Dying (MAiD).
 Their individual choices should be discussed, encouraged and promoted.
 Any genuine choice by a patient, including MAiD, should be respected and supported.”